Vinyl, Fiberglass or Wood? Which Window Material is Best for your Home?

 The most budget-friendly of window materials, vinyl windows offer flexible style choices that include many of the same features available in higher-end windows.Pros:

 - Design Flexibility

-Vinyl windows bring a wide array of options so you can choose a window that matches your home’s design.
+Vinyl windows provide a wide variety of options so you can create a window that matches your home’s style.
 Instead of staining or treating the frame, vinyl frames are built in the color you need when they’re constructed at the factory.
 That means a lower possibility of fading, chipping or peeling paint.